But why the hype?

 “Avocado is a pretty tame flavor… it lends itself to additions.
 Dukkah is a popular topping—this condiment hails from Egypt, a blend of finely chopped nuts and spices—way more interesting to sprinkle on avocado than boring old salt and pepper." - Sprudge.com

-The only information I could come across as to why its so popular in Australia of all places, and such a distance from Egypt and North Africa was that in the late 1800's as large tracts of land were being settled by the British, workers from Egypt and Turkey came to drive camel trains across the Australian outback and brought their dukkah with them, adapting it to the types of nuts and seeds they could find in Australia.
-You will
+The information I came across as to why dukkah is so popular in Australia of all places, and such a distance from Egypt and North Africa was that in the late 1800's as large tracts of land were being settled, Afghan Cameleers came to drive camel trains across the Australian outback, thus pioneering what the Muslim community is today in Australia.

 Now you'll find that it's being increasingly adopted by the vegan and vegetarian community as it adds flavour, texture, nutritional value to meals that can at times seem dull and without variation.
 Folks on a plant-based diet already use nuts and seeds to increase nutrition.
 Dukkah, literally, spices things up.